All companies want to increase their profit margins and attract more consumers while keeping existing clients.

 Indicators of performance are also an excellent way to evaluate the progress of your teams to; streamline activities and trim down expenses.

 The Indicators of Performance to Monitor in Customer Service

-These metrics or customer data matter because they are the basis of decision-making that can; increase client fulfilment, streamline business ops, retain customers, uphold the brand reputation, and so on.
+These metrics or customer data matter because they are the basis of decision-making that can; increase client fulfillment, streamline business ops, retain customers, uphold the brand reputation, and so on.

-Gauging fulfilment or contentment levels in your audience can be challenging.
+Gauging fulfillment or contentment levels in your audience can be challenging.
 But this metric can help you determine how “happy” your clients are.

 A retailer can measure this indicator using a small survey asking users their feeling towards a service or product.
 Other times, a merchant uses a straight question.

 Shoppers show their satisfaction levels by picking an answer from the multi-choice options, which can be emoji or star-ratings.

 Calculate your CSAT by working the average of the answers.
 But it is essential to understand that the final score should be determined by the two highest levels in your choices.

 Shopper Churn Rate.